30 roof types infographic

 The A-frame roof is a simple and less expensive roof design because the roof serves as both roof and walls.

-A-frame roofs can be found around the world, most notably in Europe, North America, China, and the South Pacific islands.
+A-frame roofs can be found around the world, most notably in Europe, North America, China, and the South Pacific islands, such as the Maori community meeting house called marae.

 a-frame roof examples

 A-frame homes have been around for centuries, but they experienced a surge in popularity in the 1950s.
-As the design rose in popularity, as both a simple and cost-effective design, A-frames became available as sold by Macy's department stores in the 1960s, which lowered the cost even more (source).
+As the design gained popularity, Macy's department stores started to sell it as part of their Leisurama homes, further reducing the cost.

-Barrel_Vaulted_RoofBarrel vaulted roofs have a curved roof that resembles a barrel cut in half.
-Barrel roofs are designed with a similar purpose to a dome roof, with the primary advantage over dome roofs being, they are able to cover longer, rectangular buildings (source).
+Barrel_Vaulted_RoofBarrel-vaulted or barrel roofs have a curved roof that resembles a barrel cut in half.
+They are designed with a similar purpose to a dome roof, but their primary advantage over dome roofs is that they can cover longer, rectangular buildings.

 Barrel roofs are commonly used in the design of factories and other industrial buildings that cover large sections of land.
-They are often built with metal, but can also be built with traditional asphalt shingles.
+They are often made of metal but can also be made of traditional asphalt shingles.

 barrel vault roof

-A barrel vault is the simplest type of vaulted roof, with a curved, often semi-circular cross-section with a semi-cylindrical appearance that can span long distances.
-In cases where windows are installed along the roof of a building, barrel-vaulted ceilings can be beneficial at allowing the maximum amount of light into a building (source) and they also allow for additional height that would not otherwise be available in other roof types.
+A barrel vault is the simplest type of vaulted roof, with a curved, often semi-circular cross-section and a semi-cylindrical appearance that can span long distances.
+In cases where windows are installed along a building's roof, barrel-vaulted ceilings can be beneficial in allowing the maximum amount of light into a building and additional height that would not otherwise be available in other roof types.

 3. Bell Roof

-Bell_RoofAs its name suggests, a bell roof is a roof resembling the shape of a bell.
+Bell_RoofAs its name suggests, a bell roof is a roof resembling a bell.
 This roofing type often comes in different forms, such as round, square, and multi-sided.

-Because of its classic appearance, a bell roof is typically found on various vintage-looking structures, including Colonial-era churches and schools, as well as historical homes such as Tudor, Victorian, Queen Anne, and Edwardian homes.
+Because of its classic appearance, a bell roof is typically found on various vintage-looking structures, including Colonial-era churches and schools and classic homes such as Tudor, Victorian, Queen Anne, and Edwardian homes.

 Bell roofs can be used along with similar-sounding features like bell-cast, sprocketed, or flared eaves, highlighting the roof flairs and making them look more like the bottom of a bell.